 After your first few days, the typical day will include: waking up and having breakfast with your host family, going to the language school for Spanish classes (first week only unless you choose to continue for an extra $175/wk), volunteering at your placement, and enjoying free Latin dance and Costa Rican cooking classes at our headquarters.
 In the evening you are free to do what you please: see the sights, bond with your host family, hang out with other volunteers, explore San Jose, etc. Many volunteers travel on the weekends to enjoy the many rainforests, tropical beaches, and laid back towns Costa Rica has to offer.
 Pura Vida!

 This is a customized volunteer abroad opportunity in dance.
-We work with several music organizations in and around San Jose, and you will be placed based on your interests and background.
+We work with several dance organizations in and around San Jose, and you will be placed based on your interests and background, and the availability of the placements during your time on the program.
 When you apply, we will conduct a Skype interview with you in which you will describe what you are willing and NOT willing to do during your volunteer project.
 We will then use that information to make our acceptance decision and place you with the organization that best fits your goals and interests.

 Costa Rica Site Director

 Cristina supports all participants on all of our Costa Rica programs.
 She oversees a team that coordinates airport pickup, arranges housing by vetting homestay families and building relationships, leads cultural excursions, delivers top-notch Spanish-language instruction, and manages the 24-hour onsite emergency phone.